mafgit/pdf-image-text/README.md

-# pdf-text-images — Extract Text & Diagrams from PDFs
+# pdf-image-text — Extract Text & Diagrams from PDFs

 > Extracts complete text from PDF, even from images inside it, and saves images/diagrams separately.